jometzg/aisearch-index-csv/README.md

 The indexer should then run and populate the named index with one row per row in the CSV.

+Once the indexer has run, you can check what's in the index, by clicking on it and then hitting "Search".

+See below:
 ![alt text](./images/ai-search-index-contents.png "Populated index")